instagibbs/bolts/XX-eltoo-transactions.md

 `<CovSig(TL(n))> <1_G> OP_CHECKSIG`

-where `CovSig(x)` is the SIGHASH_ALL|ANYPREVOUTANYSCRIPT signature of the corresponding settlement transaction with a locktime of `x`, and `1_G` the 33-byte BIP118 public key matching the secp256k1 generator `G`, using RFC6979 for nonce derivation, with no auxiliary entropy sources.
+where `CovSig(x)` is the SIGHASH_ALL|ANYPREVOUTANYSCRIPT signature of the corresponding settlement transaction with a locktime of `x`, and `1_G` the 33-byte BIP118 public key matching the secp256k1 generator `G`, using the [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki#Default_Signing) "Default Signing" nonce derivation function, with no auxiliary input.

 and where `signature_for_inner_pubkey uses SIGHASH_SINGLE|ANYPREVOUTANYSCRIPT.